jmalhot/Personalized-Search-Results/README.md

 # Personalized-Search-Results
 Personalized Search Results using Spark, Mongo, LSH, AWS S3

-- 1+ Million record are loaded into Spark dataframe from Mongodb
+- 1+ Billion record are loaded into Spark dataframe from Mongodb
 - Popular items are loaded from user behavioural logs stored in S3
 - Popular items are used to find most similar items from Mongodb database.
 - Similarity is computed using Local Sensitive Hashing concept